un4ckn0wl3z/confluent-kafka-msg-delete-tampermonkey/README.md

 # confluent-kafka-msg-delete-tampermonkey
-Tampermonkey script designed to interact with the Confluent Kafka REST API, enabling the management of Kafka topics by allowing users to delete and recreate topics.
-This Tampermonkey script will add a new button under the topic configuration menu.
+Tampermonkey script designed to interact with the Confluent Kafka REST API, enabling the management of Kafka topics by allowing users to delete and recreate topics in single button.
 <br>
 # Requirements:
 - Tampermonkey extension